miquels/webnis/README.md

 ## webnis-server

 A simple HTTPS server that serves gdbm / json maps indexed by a key.
 It can in fact serve existing NIS maps from /var/yp/<domain>.
+It can also do authentication by looking up username/password in one of those maps and verifying the password using pwhash::unix::verify().

-## libnss-webnis
+## webnis-nss

-A NSS module that does passwd/group lookups via webnis (using webnis-bind).
+A NSS module (libnss_webnis.so.2) that does passwd/group lookups via webnis (using webnis-bind).

-## libpam-webnis
+## webnis-pam

-A PAM module that authenticates via webnis (using webnis-bind).
+A PAM module (pam_webnis.so) that authenticates via webnis (using webnis-bind).

 ## webnis-bind

-A daemon that sits between the webnis-server and libpam-webnis/libnss-webnis.
+A daemon that sits between the webnis-server and webnis-pam/webnis-nss.
 It checks which servers are alive, does reconnects, keeps a connection pool open, etc. Clients talk to the daemon over a Unix socket.

+## webnis-utils

+Soon!
+This will contain wncat, wnmatch, wnwhich.